What is clubfoot?

 Treatment for clubfoot begins in the first few months of life and begins with special massage and stretching of the foot and leg.
 Then, your child will be fitted with a series of leg and foot casts.
 Later, special shoes and leg braces must be worn.
 Surgery is only necessary in cases where the massage, casting, and braces fail.
 After surgery, your child will wear a cast and may use a brace.
 Because clubfoot can recur, it’s important for children to continue to be seen in follow-up medical visits until they are finished growing.

 About clubfoot surgery at Children’s

-The surgery for clubfoot is performed by the accomplished pediatric orthopaedic surgery team at Children’s.
-Orthopaedic surgery teams at Children’s provide next-generation care to children from throughout the Upper Midwest and consistently perform some of the most cutting-edge surgical procedures available, including minimally invasive surgery, when appropriate.
+The surgery for clubfoot is performed by the accomplished pediatric orthopedic surgery team at Children’s.
+Orthopedic surgery teams at Children’s provide next-generation care to children from throughout the Upper Midwest and consistently perform some of the most cutting-edge surgical procedures available, including minimally invasive surgery, when appropriate.
 Clubfoot surgery is performed at Children’s – Minneapolis, Children’s – St. Paul, and Children’s West.

 - If you are a family member and you’d like to make an appointment at our clinic locations in Minneapolis or St. Paul, please call Children’s Orthopedic Clinic main line at 651-220-5700.

 - If you are a health professional looking for a consultation or referral information, please call Children’s Orthopedic Clinic main line at 651-220-5700.